handbook

 - Students may wear any spirit wear shirt as defined above on any pre-announced Spirit Day.

+Special Dress Days will be announced in advance by teachers and administration.
 On special dress days students are expected to participate in the theme of the day, or wear a uniform.

 School Day Procedures